cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 #### Single-source repo

-The documentation is isolated from the code by virtue of being in its own directories; however, its location and build instructions are obscure.
+The documentation is isolated from the code by virtue of being in its own directories; however, its location and build instructions are hard to find.
 Write explicit instructions for contributing to documentation.
-Emphasize the importance of keeping the documentation directories separate.
 Make these instructions prominent in the contributor guidelines.
+Emphasize the importance of keeping the documentation directories separate from code.

-An even better plan would be to extract the Docusaurus configurations and website documentation to its own repository.
+An even better plan would be to extract the Docusaurus configurations and website documentation to their own repository.
 The Backstage project already has many repositories.
 Creating one more for documentation would make the project organization cleaner and make it easier to contribute to the project documentation.

 #### Minimum website requirements for maturity level